jimhigson/oboe.js/README.md

-**Oboe.js** is an asynchronous, progressive json parser for web applications Combining [clarinet](https://github.com/dscape/clarinet), streaming AJAX and a [JSONPath](https://code.google.com/p/json-path/)-based pattern matching interface.

-It is pure transport layer without any external dependencies;
-it doesn't care if you are using jQuery, Angular, d3.js or raw Javascript and integrates neatly with any of those appraoches.
+**Oboe.js** is a fresh appraoch to AJAX for web applications.
+It provides a transport that sits somewhere between streaming and downloading and a JSON parser that sits somewhere between SAX and DOM.
+It doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.

-# Why I made it
+# Why I made this

 Early in 2013 I was working on an html5 web application for financial charting, replacing some legacy Flash charts.
 The old charts made ***huuuuge*** requests to the server side to get their initial data.
 It was a trade-of.
 They took